Yogeswari-sri/Student-Course-Enrollment-System/README.md

        DATEDIFF('2025-06-01','2025-05-10') AS Days_Difference,
        NOW() AS Current_DateTime
 FROM Enrollments;

 📊 Analytics Query Example
 sql
 SELECT c.CourseName, COUNT(e.StudentID) AS Total_Enrollments
 FROM Courses c
 LEFT JOIN Enrollments e ON c.CourseID = e.CourseID
 GROUP BY c.CourseName;
-🚀 How to Run
-Create the database in MySQL/PostgreSQL.

-Run the schema creation scripts.

 Execute queries to explore joins and functions.